ZackFreedman/gdk-timer-sample/README.md

 ## More Information

 Voice-Enabled Timer was modified from Google's platform sample by Zack Freedman of Voidstar Lab.
-Visit [his site](http://zackfreedman.com "the greatest site on the Web since Zombo.com") for more custom Glassware, first-person video bloggin', and more.
+Visit [his site](http://zackfreedman.com "the greatest site on the Web since Zombo.com") for more custom Glassware, first-person video blogging, and more.

 ## Changelog:
 12/11: